Leinster Senior Hurling Championship: 2014–2017

+Qualification history

 The Leinster Championship was an integral part of the All-Ireland Senior Hurling Championship.
 Between 1888 and 1996 the Leinster final winners automatically qualified for either the All-Ireland semi-final or final.
 The introduction of the "back door" system in 1997 allowed the defeated Leinster finalists access to the All-Ireland quarter-final, while the Leinster champions received a bye to the All-Ireland semi-final.
 The "back door" system was replaced in 2002 by the All-Ireland Qualifiers which afforded every defeated team in the Leinster Championship the chance of qualifying for the All-Ireland Championship.
-Between 2005 and 2007 both Munster finalists qualified for the All-Ireland quarter-finals, however, this system was abolished in 2008 with the Leinster champions receiving a bye to the All-Ireland semi-final.
+Between 2005 and 2007 both Leinster finalists qualified for the All-Ireland quarter-finals, however, this system was abolished in 2008 with the Leinster champions receiving a bye to the All-Ireland semi-final.

-Current format

-Championship
+Format

+Development

+In 2017, the majority delegates voted to restructure the championship once again.
+The new format led to the introduction of the round robin within the championship and the creation of the Joe McDonagh Cup.

+Group stage

-There are five teams in the Leinster Championship.
-During the course of a season (from May to June) each team plays the others once (a single round-robin system) for a total of 10 games.
+Group stage: There are six teams in the Leinster Championship.
+During the course of a season (from May to June) each team plays the others once (a single round-robin system) for a total of five games.
 Teams receive two points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points and then head-to-head results.
-The top two teams in the group contest the Leinster final.
+The top two teams in the group contest the Leinster final with the third-placed team qualifies to the All-Ireland preliminary quarter-finals.
+The fourth and fifth-placed teams are eliminated from the championship and the 6th placed team is relegated to the Joe McDonagh Cup.

+Tie-breakers

+In the event of teams finishing on equal points, the tie shall be decided by the following means (in the order specified):